SomthinIG/BasicFetch/README.md

 1: chmod +x basicfetch (makes the file run as an executable script)
 2: chmod +x basicfetch.conf (makes the configuration file executable (its how its read))

-once you have finished those commands open the configuration file (basicfetch.conf) and enter your linux disrobution's name
+once you have finished those commands open the config file and enter your linux disrobution's name
 <img src="basicfetchconfbefore.png" width="250">
 <img src="basicfetchconfafter.png" width="250">